Subpage under development, new version coming soon!

 No real other options here, keeper and pace obvious and passing means they can make more accurate goal-kicks - can argue for tech but it isn't needed.

 Tech so your defender is less likely to mess up controlling a pass back to him or even when they try to dribble.
 Tech is also useful to help your defenders keep the ball away from opponent strikers who may have higher def than usual.
-Passing+playmaking may not be needed as much for def, but it can't hurt.
+Passing > pm as a side skill too, but both are good for a def.
+PM and passing are

-Generally your side defenders will be doing a lot of 1v1 if the opponents have a winger, so you want them to be able to make decisions quicker after they win the ball, so higher Playmaking will help with that, you can also argue passing better or the same as pm, but pm is the preferred option.
+Generally your side defenders will be doing a lot of 1v1 if the opponents have a winger, so you want them to be able to make decisions quicker after they win the ball, so higher Playmaking will help with that, you can also argue passing better or the same as pm, as long as they're both decent no one will argue.

 Mids can be split into 4 categories, or 3, but I will use 4 to be precise.
 You will see they will all have pretty much the same needed skills so I will sort of put them in priority order.